ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#session">Session</a></td>
 <td>

-Create and start a new PDT session on a server, installing and initializing required application and user data files on the server.
+Create and start a new session on a server, installing and initializing required application and user data files on the server.

 </td>
 </tr>